 We are not alone

-It's a valid point though.
+It's a valid point.
 Let's say there are thousands of civilizations out there.
 It's unlikely we'd be the most advanced one.
 There's a chance of course, someone has to be, but it's more probable other races would be ahead of us.
-And this could be a problem.
+And this could be a threat.

 Imagine if the 21st century decided to declare war on the early 20th.
 That would be us with nuclear weapons, airplanes, radar, submarines, drones, chemical warfare, guided missiles and satellites against the bayonets and horses of the first world war.
 It would be a massacre (just like the real first world war).